 The following precautions are currently being taken to prevent and minimize the spread of COVID-19 in all Boys & Girls Club programs:

 - Temperature checks: Temperatures will be taken of all children and adults before entry into the program.
 Please make sure you do not have anything to drink for at least 15 minutes before check in (even at room temperature) to ensure an accurate reading at temperature check.
 If a child or adult has a fever of 99.5 or higher, we will send them home right away.
 If temperature is lower than 99.5, the child or adult will proceed to respiratory screening.

-- Health screenings: Staff will ask if the child/adult, or anyone in their household, has any of the following symptoms: *** New symptoms have been added by the CDC: cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle aches, new loss of smell/taste, headache, sore throat.
+- Health screenings: Staff will ask if the child/adult, or anyone in their household, has any of the following symptoms: *** New symptoms have been added by the CDC: cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle aches, new loss of smell/taste, headache, sore throat, congestion or runny nose, nausea or vomiting, diarrhea.
 If the answer is no, the child/adult may proceed to childcare area.
 If the answer is yes, staff will send the child/siblings/adult home right away for a minimum of 10 days.
 The child(ren)/adult must be symptom-free without the aid of medication for three days before returning to the care site.

 - Afternoon temperature checks and health screenings: Temperature checks and health screenings will be repeated on all children and adults in our program between 1 and 2 p.m. each afternoon.
 If the child has a fever of 99.5 degrees or higher, the parent will be called and asked to pick up their child right away.
 Furthermore, the child will be placed in a sick room, away from other children until they are picked up.
 Adults will be required to leave the program immediately.

 - Small groups: All programming takes place in groups of 10 or fewer people.